Show more

 API and SDK.
 These two abbreviations usually say nothing for regular users who are used to turnkey solutions such as computer software or applications.
 However, in the case of programmers, they have to be and are familiar with both API and SDK.
 This knowledge comes particularly handy for those who have to integrate solutions like automatic number/license plate recognition ‘software’ that, in most cases, come in the form of an API.
 Or is it an SDK?

 Since these terms are strongly related to each other, they are often confused and used as synonyms.
 However, there is a clear distinction between API and SDK.
-This article will pinpoint the key difference and also show you how they are related to license plate recognition.
+This article will pinpoint the key differences and also show you how they are related to license plate recognition.

 API vs. SDK